 Disabled Passenger Any rider with a physical or cognitive impairment that substantially limits at least one major life activity (e.g., caring for one's self; walking, seeing, hearing, speaking, learning).
 Dispatcher The person responsible for having every schedules run leave the yard or garage on time and maintaining a schedule monitoring the work force with the work load on a minute-by-minute basis.
 In demand-response transportation, the person who assigns the customer to vehicles and notifies the appropriate drivers.
 Driver Hour The period of one hour that a person (whose main responsibility is to drive vehicles) works.

-Economies of Cost savings resulting from combined

-Scale resources (e.g., joint purchasing

-agreements that result in a lower cost per

-gallon or quantity discount for fuel).

-Effectiveness A performance measure that evaluates the

-Measure level of resources expended to achieve a

-given level of output.
-An example of an

-efficiency measure is operating cost per vehicle mile.

-Emergency Any occurrence or threat, whether

-accidental, natural or caused by man

-which results in, or may result in, substantial

-denial of services to a designated service

-area for the transportation disadvantaged.

-Emergency Fuel Transportation Disadvantaged trust fund

-monies set aside to address emergency

-situations and which can be utilized by

-direct contract without competitive

-bidding, between the commission and an

-entity to handle transportation services

-during a time of emergency
+Economies of Scale Cost savings resulting from combined resources (e.g., joint purchasing agreements that result in a lower cost per gallon or quantity discount for fuel).
+Effectiveness Measure A performance measure that evaluates the level of resources expended to achieve a given level of output.
+An example of an efficiency measure is operating cost per vehicle mile.
+Emergency Any occurrence or threat, whether accidental, natural or caused by man which results in, or may result in, substantial denial of services to a designated service area for the transportation disadvantaged.
+Emergency Fuel

 Employees Persons employed in an organization.
-Federal Transit Administration (FTA) One of 10 modal administrations within the U.S. Department of Transportation, FTA administers federal funding to support a variety of locally planned, constructed, and operated public transportation systems throughout the U.S., including buses, subways, light rail, commuter rail, streetcars, monorail, passenger ferry boats, inclined railways, and people movers.
+Federal Transit One of 10 modal administrations within the Administration U.S. Department of Transportation, FTA (FTA) administers federal funding to support a variety of locally planned, constructed, and operated public transportation systems throughout the U.S., including buses, subways, light rail, commuter rail, streetcars, monorail, passenger ferry boats, inclined railways, and people movers.
 Fixed Route Service in which the vehicle(s) repeatedly follows a consistent time schedule and stopping points over the same route, whereby such schedule, route or service is not at the user's request (e.g., conventional city bus, fixed guide-way).
-Florida Administrative Code A set of administrative codes regulating the State of Florida.
-Florida Association of Coordinated Transportation System (FACTS) A transportation system responsible for coordination and service provisions for the transportation disadvantaged as outlines in Chapter 427, Florida Statutes.
-Florida Department of Transportation (FDOT) A state-level agency responsible for providing a safe statewide transportation system that ensures the mobility of people and goods, enhances economic prosperity, and preserves the quality of the environment and communities.
+Florida A set of administrative codes regulating the Administrative Code State of Florida.
+Florida A transportation system responsible for Association of coordination and service provisions for the Coordinated transportation disadvantaged as outlines in Transportation Chapter 427, Florida Statutes.
+System (FACTS) A state level a grap overser a religio for Florida Dopartment of A state-level agency responsible for Department of Transportation providing a safe statewide transportation system that ensures the mobility of people (FDOT) and goods, enhances economic prosperity, (/ and preserves the quality of the environment and communities.
 The CTD is housed under FDOT for administrative purposes.
-Florida Statutes (F.S.)
-The laws governing the State of Florida.
+Florida Statutes The laws governing the State of Florida.
+(F.S.)